 The IRS can audit tax returns from up to six years ago, so best practice is to keep these records for at least six years to ensure you have the information you need should you face an audit.
 This is easy to do with a crypto tax app like Koinly.

-The US financial year runs from the 1st of January to the 31st of December each year, so the current financial year is 2021.
-You need to report your crypto taxes for the 2021 financial year by the 15th of April the following year as part of your annual tax return, so the next tax deadline is the 15th of April 2022.
-For US expats, this deadline is the 15th of June 2022.
+The US financial year runs from the 1st of January to the 31st of December each year, so the current financial year is 2022.
+You need to report your crypto taxes for the financial year by the 15th of April the following year as part of your annual tax return, so the next tax deadline is the April 15, 2023.
+As this falls on a weekend - the official tax deadline for 2022 is Monday April 17, 2023.
+For US expats, this deadline is June 15, 2023.

 How to calculate your crypto taxes